-As pollengrains are are very, very small you’ll need for example a microscope to identify the type of pollen.
+As pollengrains are very, very small you’ll need a microscope to identify the type of pollen.
 The pollengrains are fixed on sticky tape, put on a glass microscope slide and can be analysed by a microscope.
-There are also techniques which don’t use the “light part of the spectrum” using microscope and […]
+There are also techniques which don’t use the “light part of the spectrum” using microscope and camera.
+You can […]

 The process starts bottom left with trees, grasses or herbs producing pollen, which become airborn.
 Step 1.
 Collect & fix pollen Collecting these pollen from the air with some kind of vacuum cleaner.
 Of course the volume of air processed in a certain period of time is important since you want information about the concentration […]